 Is my cat’s fur enough to keep him warm?

 You may be thinking, “Hey, my cat has a permanent fur coat on!
-He doesn’t need a jacket.”
+They don’t need a jacket.”
 While it is true that a cat’s fur is designed to help keep them warm, it will only do so if their coat stays dry.
 If a cat’s coat gets wet (from snow and ice, for example), they are especially susceptible to hypothermia.

-If you will be adventuring with your cat outside in extremely cold temperatures, he may need a little extra help keeping warm in addition to his fur.
+If you will be adventuring with your cat outside in extremely cold temperatures, they may need a little extra help keeping warm in addition to their fur.
 Again, there is no hard and fast rule about when your cat should wear a jacket.
-It depends on your cat and what he can comfortably tolerate.
+It depends on your cat and what they can comfortably tolerate.

-Side note: There are actually some cat breeds that are better suited for cold weather, such as Norwegian Forest Cats, Maine Coons, Siberians, Ragdolls, Russian Blues, Himalayans, etc. On the flip side, hairless cat breeds such as Sphynxes and Peterbalds should avoid being out in the cold or should always have on a coat or jacket to keep them from getting too cold.
+Side note: There are actually some cat breeds that are better suited for cold weather, such as Norwegian Forest Cats, Maine Coons, Siberians, Ragdolls, Russian Blues, Himalayans, etc. On the flip side, hairless cat breeds such as Sphynxes and Peterbalds should avoid being out in the cold or should always have on a coat or jacket to keep them from getting too cold even in mild but cool weather.

-12 Tips for Making Winter Adventures Safe and Enjoyable for Your Cat
+12 Tips for Making Winter Adventures with Cats Safe and Enjoyable

 Alright!
 You now have a better understanding of how your cat can physically handle being outside in the cold, and you know what to keep an eye out for.
-Now it’s time to make sure you and your cat are prepared with the necessary training, gear, and accessories.
-Here are our best tips and suggestions for cold weather adventures with your cat:
+It’s time to make sure you and your cat are prepared with the necessary training, gear, and accessories.
+Here are our best tips and suggestions for winter adventures with cats:

 1. Assess your cat’s well-being.